Jon Clark (American football)

-Jon Clark (born April 11, 1973) is a former American football offensive tackle who played four seasons in the National Football League (NFL) for the Chicago Bears and Arizona Cardinals.
+Jon Clark (born April 11, 1973) is an American former professional football offensive tackle who played four seasons in the National Football League (NFL) for the Chicago Bears and Arizona Cardinals.
 He went to college at Temple.

-Early life
+Early life and college

-Jon Clark was born on April 11, 1973 in Philadelphia, Pennsylvania.
+Jon Clark was born on April 11, 1973, in Philadelphia, Pennsylvania.
 He went to high school at John Bartram (PA).

-College

 He went to college at Temple.

 Professional career

-Jon Clark was drafted in the 6th round (187th pick) by the Chicago Bears.
+Clark was selected by the Chicago Bears in the sixth round (187th pick) of the 1996 NFL draft.
 In his rookie season he only played in one game.
 In his second season he played in one game because of injuries to the offensive line.
-Then he went to the Cardinals in 1998 and played in 6 games.
+Then he went to the Cardinals in 1998 and played in six games.
 He also was in two playoff games.
-In 1999 he played in 2 games.
+In 1999, he played in two games.
 He was on the Cardinals in 2000 but did not appear in any games.